 I’ll explain straight away.

-After acknowledging this fact, there are two options.
+Well, after acknowledging this fact, you have two options.

 Not everyone has to place -let’s say- family as their number one priority, even if the whole society insists on it.